Skip to main content

 Chikanda

-Known as "African polony," chikanda is a unique dish made from wild orchid tubers mixed with peanuts, chili, and spices, then steamed into a cake-like form.
-It has a spongy texture and is often sliced and served cold as a snack.
+Sometimes called "African polony," chikanda is made from wild orchid tubers ground together with peanuts, chili, and spices, then steamed into a firm cake.
+The texture is spongy, and it is usually sliced and served cold as a snack.

 Bonya